RebelliousCat/SnapFlow/README.md

 ## Installation

 1. In Blender, go to `Edit > Preferences > Add-ons`.
-2. Click `Install...` and select the script file.
+2. Click `Install...` and select the ZIP folder.
 3. Find the panel in the **3D View Sidebar (N)** under the **SnapFlow** tab.